 SmartMeasurement™’s products have been used successfully in a variety of flow measurement applications in the Pulp and Paper industries.
-The SmartMeasurement™ ALMAGWP all-ceramic magnetic flow meters are used in highly abrasive slurries, while the standard ALMAGWP series meters are used for any conductive liquids including water and lime mud, liquid additives such as dyes, bleaches, water, and diluted powdered- in-water.
+The SmartMeasurement™ ALMAGWP magnetic flow meters with ceramic lining are used in highly abrasive slurries, while the standard ALMAGWP series meters are used for any conductive liquids including water and lime mud, liquid additives such as dyes, bleaches, water, and diluted powdered- in-water.
 The ATMF series thermal mass flow meters are used to measure flows of natural gas used for fuel in burners as well as air/fuel balancing applications.
 Any liquids with low conductivity which cannot be measured with magnetic flow meters as well as high viscosity fluids are an excellent candidate for the SmartMeasurement™ ALCM Coriolis mass flow meters.
 SmartMeasurement™ provides a one-stop shop for all flow metering requirements in the pulp and Paper industries.

 Natural gas flow monitoring

 The amount of chemical recovery that takes place in pulp and paper mills has a direct impact on its profitability.
 Lime is an important chemical used in the mill cooking process and the lime kiln consumes tremendous amounts of fuel that can be very costly to its recovery.
 Lime mud and water in the recovery process are an excellent application for the SmartMeasurement™.
 ALMAGWP series of Magnetic flowmeters with many choices of electrodes and liners.